 - go vegan

 - do yoga minimum 5 times a week

 - take pictures

-- post daly on instagram and minimum weekly on the blog
+- post daily on instagram and minimum weekly on the blog

 - stay updated on all the releases